Skip to main content

 What is a postal code, a zip code, and how do they differ?

-Whether you’re shipping a high-value package to a customer or sending out a holiday card to a loved one, sending documents and packages from one place to another necessitates the use of valid address data in order to ensure prompt and accurate delivery.
-The codes required at the end of addresses—also referred to as postal codes or zip codes—play a crucial role in helping mail carriers identify geographic locations, points of delivery, and mailing routes.
+Whether shipping a high-value package to a customer or a holiday card to a loved one, sending documents and packages from one place to another necessitates using valid address data for prompt and accurate delivery.
+The codes at the end of addresses, known as postal or zip codes, are crucial in helping mail carriers identify geographic locations, points of delivery, and mailing routes.

 But if we examine these codes further, what is a zip code, what is a postal code, and how do they differ?
-In this article, we’ll break down the key notes you’ll want to know.
+In this article, we’ll break down the keynotes you want to know

 What is a postal code?

-It’s important to note that the format and implementation of these codes will vary depending on the specific geographical location they’re tied to, so it is likely to see postal codes that differ from country-to-country.
-Regardless of structure, the aim of the postal code remains consistent—to ensure greater accuracy and efficiency in the exchange and delivery of mail.
+It’s important to note that the format and implementation of these codes vary depending on the specific geographical location they’re tied to, so postal codes will likely differ from country to country.
+Regardless of structure, the postal code aims to guarantee greater accuracy and efficiency in the exchange and delivery of mail.

 What is a zip code?

-Introduced in 1963, the zip code was developed by the United States Postal Service® (USPS) to denote the various individual post offices scattered across the country.
-The rapidly booming growth in the country meant that a new system reliant on numeric value was essential to deliver mail vs. sticking to the traditional dependance on the recall of mere cities and states.
+Introduced in 1963, the United States Postal Service® (USPS) developed the zip code to denote the various individual post offices scattered across the country.
+The rapidly booming growth in the country meant a new system reliant on numeric value was essential to deliver mail vs. sticking to the traditional dependence on the recall of mere cities and states.

-By 1967, all mail processed and delivered throughout the US now implemented the newfound zip code system.
-In the United States, zip codes are at least five digits long and represent the national area, region or city, and delivery area for a given address.
+By 1967, all mail processed and delivered throughout the US had implemented the new zip code system.
+In the United States, zip codes are at least five digits long and represent an address's national area, region, city, and delivery area.

-• The first digit: this number refers to the national area, or defined group of states.
+• The first digit refers to the national area or defined group of states.

-• The second and third digit: this set of numbers signifies a region within this group, such as a large city.
+• The second and third digits signify a region, such as a large city within this group.

-• The fourth and fifth digit: these numbers represent the associate post office or delivery area of a region.
+• The fourth and fifth digits represent a region's associate post office or delivery area.

-These five digits are required to send mail within the US.
-However, we’ll cover the addition of plus-four codes, which are used to ensure even greater accuracy in mail delivery, below.
+These five digits are necessary to send mail within the US.
+Below, we’ll discuss adding plus-four codes for even greater mail delivery accuracy.

 ZIP+4 Codes: a look at full zip codes

-Most people are familiar with the five-digit zip codes we described above.
-But, the growing need to enhance mail sorting and the delivery process of mail meant that additional information was required for further growth and development of this system.
+Most people are familiar with the five-digit zip codes described above.
+However, the growing need to enhance mail sorting and the delivery process meant additional information was needed to expand and develop this system further.
 Cue ZIP+4 – the additional four digits that act as an added identifier at the end of zip codes.

-ZIP+4 codes notify the postal carrier of a geographic segment present within a delivery area.
+ZIP+4 codes notify the postal carrier of a geographic segment within a delivery area.
 These codes are affixed to a 5-digit USPS® Zip Code once the address has been validated and standardized, pinpointing an address down to a few block radius with maximum accuracy.
-Overall, these additional appended numbers serve to further increase the precision of mail delivery.
+These additional appended numbers further increase the precision of mail delivery.

 Zip code vs postal code–how do they differ?

-Unlike postal codes, which can contain a mixture of numbers and letters, zip codes only contain a combination of numeric values.
-Regardless of their name or structure, most countries leverage a coding system—whether a zip code, postal code, or other structure—to ensure the rapid and efficient delivery of mail to users.
+Unlike postal codes, which can contain a mixture of numbers and letters, zip codes only contain numeric values.
+Regardless of whether a country uses a postal code vs. a zip code, most countries use a coding system or other structure so users have rapid and efficient mail delivery.

 Why zip code (and other address data) accuracy matters

-With the use of zip code information, business owners can ensure that their packages reach consumers accurately while reducing the risk of damage, delays, or any further complications during the process.
-However, they are only able to enjoy success when zip codes—and other key address information—is accurate.
+With zip code information, business owners know their packages reach consumers accurately while reducing the risk of damage, delays, or further complications.
+However, they can only enjoy success when zip codes—and other key address information—are accurate.

-At Experian, we provide businesses just like yours with access to address verification tools that leverage fine-tuned technology to capture accurate data at the point of entry.
-Not convinced?
+At Experian, we give your business access to address verification tools that use fine-tuned technology to capture accurate data at the point of entry.
+Still not convinced?

-See for yourself why businesses trust us to validate over 6+ billion requests each year.
+See why businesses trust us to validate over 6+ billion requests each year.

 Explore our address verification solutions risk-free